Virtual Reality

 What is the resolution?

 Another key metric for VR headsets is their resolution.
-Because the displays are right in front of your eyes, a high resolution is important to reduce the size and therefore visibility of individual pixels.
-A lower resolution causes pixels to be larger and more visible, and therefore create a less smooth and more pixelated image.
+Because the displays are right in front of your eyes, a high resolution is important to reduce the size and visibility of individual pixels.
+A lower resolution causes pixels to be larger and more visible, creating a less smooth and more pixelated image.

-If we again look at the popular Oculus Quest 2, we have a resolution of 1832 x 1920 per eye, and a refresh rate of up to 90Hz.
-That latter figure is important as it makes for smoother gameplay than with the more common 60hz refresh rate.
+If we look at the popular Meta Quest 2 again, we will see a resolution of 1832 x 1920 per eye and a refresh rate of up to 90Hz.
+That latter figure is important as it makes for smoother gameplay than the more common 60Hz refresh rate.

-The tethered Valve Index headset has a slightly lower resolution of 1440 x 1600 per eye and a high refresh rate of up to 144Hz, with 80, 90 and 120Hz also available.
+The tethered Valve Index headset has a slightly lower resolution of 1440 x 1600 per eye and a high refresh rate of up to 144Hz, with 80, 90, and 120Hz are also available.

 How much does it weigh?

-Headsets have got lighter over the years, and today's are better balanced than previous models like the Samsung Gear VR that used a smartphone for its display.
-But they are still quite substantial, with the Oculus Quest 2 weighing 503g and the Valve Index tipping the scales at 809g.
-The PlayStation VR splits these two, at 610g.
+Headsets have gotten lighter over the years, and today's are better balanced than previous models like the Samsung Gear VR that used a smartphone for its display.
+However, they are still quite substantial, with the Meta Quest 2 weighing 1.83 lbs. and the Valve Index tipping the scales at 15 lbs..
+The PlayStation VR2 splits these two at 5.3 pounds.

 If wireless, what is the battery life?

-Tethered headsets are powered via their connection to your computer or a wall outlet, so battery life isn't a concern.
-Wireless headsets have integrated batteries, and the Quest 2 lasts between two and three hours per charge, depending on how it is used.
+Tethered headsets are powered by connection to your computer or a wall outlet, so battery life isn't a concern.
+Wireless headsets have integrated batteries, and the Quest 2 lasts between two and three hours per charge, depending on its use.

 What about mixed reality and augmented reality?